-Wright: Your current project researches the history and use of white paint.
+Guernica: Your current project researches the history and use of white paint.
 Will you tell me more about it?

 Walters: This project came out of my personal obsession with rooms painted in white.
 The piece started one fall when I was complaining to another parent at my son’s school about the freshly covered walls.
 She thought I was being ridiculous.
 The school looked so much better than it had the previous spring.
 But I didn’t feel right about the color—about children learning in a space that was so bright, so reflective.